alanjameschapman/whiteboard/README.md

 ## Manual Testing
 Tables and screenshots of user story testing

 Tables and screenshots of feature testing - Feature, Action and Effect.
+Expected outcome vs actual outcome.

 ### Responsiveness
 Use extension to show screens from each page at each iteration.